Bucherer–Bergs reaction: Variations

-One variation of the Bucherer–Bergs reaction is the treatment of carbonyl compound with carbon disulfide and ammonium cyanide in methanol solution to form 2,4-dithiohydantoins (see Figure 2).
+One variation of the Bucherer–Bergs reaction is the treatment of carbonyl compound with carbon disulfide and ammonium cyanide in methanol solution to form 2,4-dithiohydantoins.
 In addition, the reaction of ketones with ammonium monothiocarbamate and sodium cyanide will yield 5,5-disubstituted 4-thiohydantoins.

 Stereospecificity

 In some cases, the carbonyl starting material can be sufficiently sterically biased so a single stereoisomer is observed.
 However, in other cases, there is no selectivity at all, resulting in a 1:1 ratio of stereoisomers.
 An example taken from "Name Reactions: Heterocyclic Chemistry" by Jie Jack Li shows a case of stereospecificity in the Bucherer–Bergs reaction.
-While the end product of the Bucherer–Bergs reaction is a hydantoin, the hydantoin can undergo hydrolysis to form an aminio acid.
+While the end product of the Bucherer–Bergs reaction is a hydantoin, the hydantoin can undergo hydrolysis to form an amino acid.
 This is what is assumed in the example below.
 For comparison, the amino acid product for the Strecker synthesis has also been included.